gwak247/CHAT-GPT2/README.md

-# GHP-A: Autonomous GPT Control Protocol by Gwak Jongwon
+# GHP-A: Autonomous GPT Control Protocol by Gwak Jongwon (A MODE)

 This repository contains the original architecture and documentation for GHP-A (Gwak's Human Protocol - Type A), a user-centered control model designed and implemented by Gwak Jongwon.